FelixFonteneau/katacoda-scenarios/clojure-aws-api/step3.md

 We will use the IAM (Identity and Access Management) service of AWS.
 A user has been created for this tutorial, with an access key ID, a secret access key and an associated region.

-_(note that the following key is useless and only serve as an example, no general access or service is attached to it)_
+_(note that the following key is useless and only serve as an example, no general access or important service is attached to it)_

 ## AWS-CLI configuration